The Serengeti: How to Have an Epic Wildlife Experience [Tips]

 Weather conditions in the Serengeti are usually extreme with harsh winds and immense heat.
-The best time to visit the Serengeti is usually determined by the occurrence of rain, as rain influences the onset of migration.
+The best time to visit the Serengeti is usually determined by the occurrence of rain, as it influences the onset of migration.

-In February and March, the wildebeest bear their young and move north towards the Maasai Mara in May in search for grass and water supply.
+In February and March, the wildebeest bear their young and move north towards the Maasai Mara in May in search of grass and water supply.
 For most of the animals, the journey is perilous as predators lurk in search of easy prey.
 To reach the Maasai Mara, the animals have to cross the Grumeti River where crocodiles lie patiently before attacking.

 Once making the dramatic river crossing, the animals stay in the Mara from July to October and make their way back South when the rain returns, and the cycle begins again.

 >>Do you want to experience the Serengeti in both countries?
 Then check out our itinerary combining safaris in Kenya & Tanzania!

 How to best experience the Serengeti